kedarchandrayan/skill-detect-kompass/README.md

 # Smart Talent Rover APIs

+These APIs and asynchronous processes serve the web functions of Smart Talent Rover.

+## DB Schema

+- You can find the DB schema DBML diagram [here](docs/dbSchema.dbml).
+- To view the schema diagram in a user-friendly graphical format, use the [online editor](https://dbdiagram.io/d).

 ## Connect to local RabbitMQ using web console

 Once the RabbitMQ container is running, you can access the RabbitMQ web console by opening a web browser and navigating to: